-- If they expect that you will make bail and be released quickly, you will be allowed to wear your street clothes, otherwise you you will have to change into a jail uniform – the jumpsuit.
+- If they expect that you will make bail and be released quickly, you will be allowed to wear your street clothes, otherwise you will have to change into a jail uniform – the jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If you have, you should tell us what happened.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that could help other people that get arrested make it through jail intake?